Psst, don’t tell mummy I shared her 3 Amsterdam gourmet street-food favourites with you

-In 2002, their daughter Angela continued the famous exquisite patisserie.
-In 2004 the shop was restored in the typical style of its original designer Piet Kramer, architect of the famous Amsterdam School.
+In 2002, their daughter Angela and her husband Nico continued the famous exquisite patisserie.
+In 2004 they had the shop restored in the typical style of its original designer Piet Kramer, architect of the famous Amsterdam School.
 I just adore they way they kept all of the original elements, which makes the shop elegantly timeless, ready for the next generation.

-Beyond doubt, Holtkamp is well-known for their exquisite patisserie, but as we are talking about snack/street-food, I have to limit myself to their croquettes.
-Whereas the patisserie is still being produced at Vijzelgracht 15, the actual production of the gorgeous croquettes moved to another location.
-The croquettes are available in 3 varieties: shrimp, veal and cheese.
+Beyond doubt, their exquisite patisserie is well-know as you can see from some photo impressions, but as we are talking about snack/street-food, I have to limit myself to their croquettes.
+These are available in 3 varieties: shrimp, veal and cheese.
 You can buy them to deep-fry them at home, but if you want the perfect street-food snack, they’ll prepare them while you wait.
 And they are really worth the wait!
 They are golden, super-crispy and oh so creamy and tasty!
 Just writing about them makes me hungry.

 I’ve tried to photograph them in such a way that you can see what I mean.
 In order to show you just how creamy and perfectly filled they are, Patisserie Holtkamp allowed me to make use of some of their pictures as well.